Flash's Food Garden

 Flash's Food Garden is located behind the Library near the greenhouse and campus pond.

-The Campus & Community Gardens class is offered during Kent State Stark's summer three-week intersession and is taught by Dr. Chris Post, associate professor of geography.
+The Food & Place class is taught by Dr. Chris Post, professor of geography.
 The class introduces students to concerns surrounding modern agriculture before exploring creative solutions to some of the most pressing sustainability issues facing our society today.
-Not only do students get hands-on experience with the garden, students learn about the agricultural industry and how local food movements, such as campus and community gardens, can be potential solutions to food shortages.
+Not only do students get hands-on experience with the campus garden, students learn about the agricultural industry and how local food movements, such as campus and community gardens, can be potential solutions to food shortages.
 This class is a geography class, however, students in the environmental studies major can use this class as an upper-division social science elective.

 SOC 42560: Sociology of Food